seanptmaher/dotfiles/README.md

 # .vim
-This is my ~/.vim directory
+This is my ~/.vim directory, must install vundle before using .vimrc